With more and more of us reaching our 50s feeling as energetic and active as ever, it can be easy to forget about getting our affairs in order.

 How do funerals vary across the UK?

-Our survey revealed that even when it comes to funeral arrangements, there’s tremendous variety across the nation.
-Many of us want a religious ceremony.
-This is especially true in the city of Liverpool.
+Our survey revealed that there is tremendous variety across the nation when it comes to funeral preferences.
+But many still want a traditional, religious ceremonies, especially in the city of Liverpool.

 Some of us put money aside for a funeral, but Londoners top the list when it comes to paying for funeral expenses with a credit card (44%) or payday loan (39%).
 And worries about family wrangles over our estate cannot be overlooked.
 Inheritance disputes are a major concern for 17% of those in Brighton.